jrmadsen67/mahana-bitmask/README.md

 # MahanaBitfield
-Bitmap masking to manage settings.
-Rather than having a few dozen flags on every table, bitmap masking can be used to reduce them to a single integer value.
+Bit masking to manage settings.
+Rather than having a few dozen flags on every table, bit masking can be used to reduce them to a single integer value.

 ## Installation

 ```
-composer require jrmadsen67/mahana-bitmap
+composer require jrmadsen67/mahana-bitmask
 ```

 ## Usage